edoardoInsaghi/random_projects/README.md

 With Games.py I was trying to replicate the code from this YouTube video (https://youtu.be/YNMkADpvO4w).
 It was my first approach to game theory and I am generally happy with how the end result turned out.

 Genetic_polynomial.py was my firt attempt at using genetic algorithms.
 The program finds the minimum of a given function f: R^2 -> R. Things like division by zero are not dealt with in the code.
-Thanks to my professor who introduced me to an extremely interesting book titled "Essentials of metaheuristics".
+Thanks to my professor who introduced me to an interesting book titled "Essentials of metaheuristics" by Sean Luke.

 Txt_elab.py was an attempt to see how Zipf's law works on texts.
-It states the existence of an exponential relation law between the number of occurrences of a specific word in a text and its rank (i.e. most used word, second most used word, etc).
+It states the existence of an exponential law between the number of occurrences of a specific word in a text and its rank (i.e. most used word, second most used word, etc).